If your question is not answered here Contact Us

 There is a long tradition of climbing clubs showing people new to climbing the basics of safety and techniques.
 Many of us started our climbing with friends or through joining clubs.
 However, times change and we are not qualified to provide formal tuition.
 If you are new to climbing, climbing walls offer training in climbing, belaying and other safety basics.
 With the basic skills you can climb with more experienced climbers and pick up tips from them.
 See our Guidance for New Members for more information.

 Does the club provide equipment?

-No. You will need to provide yourself with a harness, belay device and suitable climbing shoes.
+For climbing you will need to provide yourself with a harness, belay device and suitable climbing shoes.
 We also advise wearing a helmet.
 However, to begin with you will be climbing with more experienced members who will have ropes and other gear.
-Over time you will be able to assemble your own rack piece by piece, rather than face a large outlay all at once, and will also have a better idea of what you need.
+Over time you will be able to assemble your own rack piece by piece.
+Learning your gear preference before spending a lot of money .

 Can I bring my dog?

 Many club members have dogs, and well-behaved dogs with responsible owners are welcome on many club activities.
 However bear in mind that dogs may not be allowed on some Access Land.
-Please also consider whether the activity is suitable for your dog – we will often be going into steep and rocky terrain, sometimes in severe weather, and not all dogs will be able to cope.
+Please also consider whether the activity is suitable for your dog.
+We may be going into steep and rocky terrain and with poor weather, not all dogs will cope.
 If in doubt, ask the event organiser beforehand.

-Dogs are not allowed in most climbing huts, so if you’re thinking of bringing your dog on a weekend meet think about where it will sleep.
+Dogs are not allowed in most climbing huts.
+If you’re thinking of bringing your dog on a weekend meet think about where it will sleep.
 Many campsites in mountain areas are on farms and do not allow dogs, so check beforehand.

-Please keep your dog under control, on a lead around livestock, and pick up your mess!
+Please keep your dog under control, on a lead around livestock, and please clear up after your dog.